AndriiDS/londons_fashionable_finds/README.md

 - `02_Data_Preprocessing`: Scripts for cleaning and preprocessing the collected data to make it suitable for analysis and modelling
 - `03_EDA`: Scripts and notebooks for exploratory data analysis (EDA) and feature engineering
 - `04_Model`: Scripts for training and evaluating machine learning models on the processed data
-- `Documentation`: Contains project documentation files, including explanations, additional resources, and the `previous_dynamic_website` folder for the earlier dynamic version of the project
+- `Documentation`: Contains project documentation files, including explanations, additional resources
 - `previous_dynamic_website`: Contains the files for the earlier dynamic version of the project, including
    - `previous_dynamic_website/app.py` the main script for running the web application and
    - `previous_dynamic_website/templates` HTML templates for the web application

 ## Setup